dimagi/commcare-cloud/docs/support/support_system.md

 Below we give details on each component.

 ### Training and Documentation
 A major portion of support issues end up being simply queries from users who may not know how to perform an action.
-The best way to avoid these is by providing training at the time of onboarding the users and documentation on how to use the system.
+The best way to avoid these is by providing training at the time of onboarding the users and [documentation on how to use the system](https://confluence.dimagi.com/display/commcarepublic/Home).

-[//]: # (<Todo; link to example collateral docs on how to use the system>)

 The documentation should also contain common queries that users might have.
 The support process should allow for these docs to be continuously updated as new repeating support queries are raised.